siewla/multiple_react_apps/README.md

 ## Rules

-1. Uncomment build folder from `.gitignore`
+1. Comment build folder from `.gitignore`
 2. Add `"homepage":"."` to package.json
 3. Activate pages manually and set the theme (to fix 404).
 4. Run `npm run build` in your desired cra folder and git add, commit, and push.